atzoriandrea/spark_tensorflow/README.md

 ```

 #### 5 Run the slave istances
-On each slave istance you can run this command in order to active the istance for the computation:
+On each slave instance you can run this command in order to active the instance for the computation:
 ```
 sh spark-start-slave.sh
 ```

 #### 6 Change the Java environment on distribute_training.py
-Open the project folder of distribute training on spark, already downloaded and open the file distribute_training.py
+Open the project folder of distributed training on spark, already downloaded and open the file distribute_training.py
 ```
 os.environ["JAVA_HOME"] = "/usr/lib/jvm/java-8-openjdk-amd64" //Java home environment path
 ```

 #### 7 Change the Spark Home path
-Open the project folder of distribute training on spark, already downloaded and open the file distribute_training.py
+Open the project folder of distributed training on spark, already downloaded and open the file distribute_training.py
 ```
 os.environ["SPARK_HOME"] = "/opt/spark-3.0.1-bin-hadoop2.7/"
 ```